astronomer/airflow-guides/guides/airflow-wsl.md

 ### Installing Airflow

 This step should be no different than installing Airflow in any normal Ubuntu environment.
-If you want, you can include other Airflow modules such as postgres or s3.
-Some of these may require dependencies to be installed on Ubuntu using `sudo apt install [your_dependency]`.
+If you want, you can include other Airflow modules or Providers such as [Postgres](https://registry.astronomer.io/providers/postgres) or [AWS](https://registry.astronomer.io/providers/amazon).

+> You can now find all available Providers and modules on the [Astronomer Registry](https://registry.astronomer.io), the discovery and distribution hub for Apache Airflow integrations created to aggregate and curate the best bits of the ecosystem.

 Run `pip3 install apache-airflow`.